6-year-old boy traveling to visit grandma for Christmas put on wrong Spirit flight

 She then got a call from her grandson from the airport in Orlando, telling her that he had landed.

-An email was sent to Spirit Airlines on Tuesday morning seeking comment.

-In a statement to WINK News, Spirit Airlines said the boy was under the care and supervision of an airlines employee the entire time, even though he was incorrectly boarded on a flight to Orlando.
+In a statement, Spirit Airlines said the boy was under the care and supervision of an airlines employee the entire time, even though he was incorrectly boarded on a flight to Orlando.
 Once the mistake was discovered, the airlines let the family know, the statement said.

 “We take the safety and responsibility of transporting all of our Guests seriously and are conducting an internal investigation,” the statement said.
 “We apologize to the family for this experience.”